-For the last ten days, spring has played tag with winter here, and it’s snowed four times, between 70-degree days.
+At the time of writing this article, for the last ten days, spring has played tag with winter here, and it’s snowed four times between 70-degree days.
 Yet, garden centers are brimming with bedding plants, and the calendar says I should be planting.
 Hopefully, next week I can load up the cart at the nursery and get into the garden.
-Meanwhile, I’m evaluating the plants available and drawing a planting map.
+Meanwhile, I’m evaluating the pest-resistant plants available and drawing a planting map.

 Below is my list of perennials and annuals that solve my problems—ones that I hope to be planting in a week or two.

 Most munchers usually avoid plants with thorny or fuzzy foliage and those with strong aromas, like lavender.
 To save your most valued flowers, situate them in the center of beds closest to the house or against the house.
 Why?
 Deer and rabbits nibble on the outside edges of plantings furthest away from buildings.

 Deer steer clear of ageratum, begonias, chrysanthemums, columbines, coreopsis, cosmos, foxglove, iris, lavender, monarda, purple coneflower, rudbeckia, salvia, Shasta daisies, verbena, vinca, yarrow, zinnias.
 See more deer-resistant plants.

 Surround your favorite blooms with ones deer and rabbits hate to protect them.
 Photo courtesy of the National Garden Bureau.

 Begonia, ageratum, lobelia, coleus, and alyssum need no deadheading.
 Neither do Flower Carpet and Knock-Out roses.